-Caguas is the sports capital and the city of champions
+Caguas is the Sports Capital and the City of Champions

-The baseball team, Los Criollos de Caguas, considered the best in Latin America, has won 18 national championships, and 5 Caribbean Series.
+The baseball team, “Los Criollos de Caguas”, considered the best in Latin America, has won 18 national championships, and 5 Caribbean World Series.
 The team is a member of the Professional Baseball League of Puerto Rico.
-Three of the five first Puerto Ricans that played in the MLB in the USA, played with Los Criollos de Caguas sometime in their careers, Luis Rodríguez Olmo, Víctor Pellot Power y Roberto Clemente.
+Three of the five first Puerto Ricans that played in the MLB in the USA, played with “Los Criollos de Caguas” sometime in their careers, Luis Rodríguez Olmo, Víctor Pellot Power and Roberto Clemente.

-The “Criollas de Caguas”, the LNSV volleyball team, currently practices on Cancha Roger Mendoza.
-The Criollas have won 13 Superior Female Volleyball League championships, 13 sub-championships; made it to 25 series finals: during two occasions, they have won 3 consecutive times, and in another, 5 consecutive championships.
-The Male Volleyball Puertorican League, Los Criollos, have: 1 championship, 1 sub-championship, 2 played semi-finals, and 1 final quarter.
+The “Criollas de Caguas”, the LNSV volleyball team, currently practices on Roger Mendoza Volleyball Court.
+The “Criollas” have won 13 Superior Female Volleyball League championships and 13 sub-championships; .Therefore, they have made it to 25 finals series during two occasions: once they won 3 consecutive times, and in another, 5 consecutive championships.
+The Male Volleyball Puerto Rican League, “Los Criollos”, have: 1 championship, 1 sub-championship, 2 played semi-finals, and 1 final quarter.

 The Olympic Pool Sonia Álvarez is used for competitive swimming and water polo.
-The capacity is around 300 spectators, and it has 2 pools, gazebos, bathrooms and disabled access.
+The capacity is for 300 spectators, and it has 2 pools, gazebos, bathrooms and disabled access.
 Some swimmers and olympic medalists that trained in this pool include: Raúl Martínez, Luis Flores, and Sonia Álvarez.

-Carr.
-156, Cañaboncito Street
+Road 156, Cañaboncito Street